Last modified: March 10, 2026

 Day 6 in Kazanlak Thracian Tomb UNESCO site

-In the morning, start your day with a memorable visit to the Neolithic dwellings museum.
-It is hidden under the street level of modern Stara Zagora.
-You will see well preserved Neolithic dwellings, used by the people who settled over here at the end of the 7th and the beginning of the 6th Millennium B.C.
-An oven, stone grinders, some early Neolithic earthenware, pre-history Idols and house-models are really impressive.
-You can spend hours in this small museum, admiring the pure beauty of the Neolithic art.
-You will also visit the new Archaeological Museum which keeps a rich collection of Roman period’s artifacts of Augusta Trajana.
+After breakfast, start the day with a visit to the Neolithic Dwellings Museum.
+In fact, it is hidden under the street level of modern Stara Zagora.
+Again, you will see well-preserved neolithic houses from the late 7th to early 6th millennium BC, with ovens, stone grinders, pottery, idols, and house models.
+Obviously, you can spend hours in this small museum, admiring the pure beauty of the Neolithic art.
+Afterwards, visit the new Archaeological Museum, showcasing a rich collection of Roman-period artifacts from Augusta Trajana.

 Day 7: Thursday Bulgaria for Archaeologists: Ancient History, Written in Gold

-You drive to the Black Sea coast to spend the evening in Nesebar, another UNESCO cultural heritage site.
+Later in the afternoon, continue to the Black Sea coast and spend the evening in Nesebar, a UNESCO cultural heritage Site.

-B, D, Overnight in a 4* hotel in Ruse.
+B, Overnight in a 4* hotel in Ruse.

-After breakfast, you start with a visit to the Regional History museum, displaying the Borovo Thracian Treasure (4th c.
-B.C.), then enjoy a walk downtown.
-Ruse is renowned for its diverse architectural styles, including elegant Art Nouveau buildings, neoclassical structures, and Baroque influences.
-The cityscape reflects its past as a thriving commercial and cultural hub during the late 19th and early 20th centuries.
+After breakfast, begin with a visit to the Regional History Museum in Ruse, home to the Borovo Thracian Treasure (4th century BC).
+Later, take a leisurely walk through the city centre.
+Surely, Ruse is renowned for its rich architectural heritage, with elegant Art Nouveau façades, neoclassical buildings and Baroque influences reflecting its role as a major commercial and cultural hub in the late 19th and early 20th centuries.

 Day 10 of Bulgaria for Archaeologists: Ancient History, written in Gold Tour

-En route to Veliko Tarnovo you will visit Nikopolis ad Istrum archaeological site, on the tentative list of UNESCO World Heritage sites.
-The ancient city was founded by the Roman Emperor Trajan in honour of his victories over the Dacians in 101 and 106.
-Proceed to Veliko Tarnovo for overnight.
-The capital of the Second Bulgarian Kingdom (12th -14th c) is situated on three hills, mirrored in the waters of the Yantra River winding down below.
+En route to Veliko Tarnovo stop at Nikopolis ad Istrum archaeological site, an important Roman city.
+Actually, this ancient city was founded by the Roman Emperor Trajan in honour of his victories over the Dacians (AD 101 and 106) .

-B, Overnight in a 3* hotel in Veliko Tarnovo for 2 nights.
+B, Overnight in a 4* hotel in Veliko Tarnovo.

-In the afternoon you will visit Pavlikeni to see a Roman ceramic production centre.
+In the afternoon, drive to Pavlikeni to visit a Roman ceramic production centre, before returning to Sofia.

 B, Overnight in Sofia.